-Document Source The Asset Management Strategy details the processes that will be used to ensure services are provided to the community at a level that is considered acceptable and is in consideration of optimal lifecycle costs of the assets.
-Council will undertake the following activities: Action Area: Asset Management Strategy (leadership): Review and update policy as required Continually review and refine Asset Management Strategy Continually review and refine Asset Management Strategy Continually review and refine Asset Management Plan Action Area: Outcome driven (customer and market focus): Further refine approach to the analysis and management of demand for assets Further refine asset related service level standards and performance measures for each asset class Develop robust utilisation measures for the main services/assets Develop options for assets if utilisation is poor Investigate innovative approaches to the provision of public space and building facilities Consult with community groups to establish community expectations for assets Develop procedures related to the management of new buildings and facilities Action Area: Success and sustainability: Develop a strategic capital works program Consider lifecycle costs to be considered in all decision making processes relating to new/upgrade services and assets Continue to review and refine asset condition information Refining Council's Asset Disposal Policy Action Area: Asset Knowledge (information and knowledge): Undertake strategic review of asset related information systems Further refine methodologies for collection of asset data and condition assessment for inclusion in the (Condition Inspection Handbook) Link asset management planning activities more closely with Council's section business planning and budgeting proc Campbelltown City Council Asset Management Strategy 2015-2025 The Campbelltown City Council Sustainability Strategy aims to embed the concept of sustainability into the culture, spirit and operation of Council through engaging staff, management and the elected representatives in a united movement, guided by the following broader vision: "Working together to achieve smart practices for a positive legacy".
+Document The Asset Management Strategy details the processes that will be used to ensure services Campbelltown City Council Asset are provided to the community at a level that is considered acceptable and is Management in consideration of optimal lifecycle costs of the assets.
+Strategy 2015-2025 Council will undertake the following activities: Action Area: Asset Management Strategy (leadership): - Review and update policy as required Continually review and refine Asset Management Strategy Continually review and refine Asset Management Plan > Action Area: Outcome driven (customer and market focus): - Further refine approach to the analysis and management of demand for assets - Further refine asset related service level standards and performance measures for each asset class - Periodic review of asset related levels of service - Develop robust utilisation measures for the main services/assets - Develop options for assets if utilisation is poor - Investigate innovative approaches to the provision of public space and building facilities - Consult with community groups to establish community expectations for assets - Develop procedures related to the management of new buildings and facilities Action Area: Success and sustainability: - Develop a strategic capital works program - Continually refine asset renewal predictive models - Carry out revaluations to meet statutory requirements on a five-year cycle - Consider lifecycle costs to be considered in all decision making processes relating to new/upgrade services and assets - Continue to review and refine asset condition information Refining Council's Asset Disposal Policy > Action Area: Asset knowledge (information and knowledge): - Undertake strategic review of asset related information systems - Further refine methodologies for collection of asset data and condition assessment for inclusion in the (Condition Inspection Handbook) Link asset management planning activities more closely with Council's section business planning and budgeting process.
+The Campbelltown City Council Sustainability Strategy aims to embed the concept Sustainability of sustainability into the culture, spirit and operation of Council through engaging staff, Strategy, management and the elected representatives in a united movement, guided by the Campbelltown City Council, 2015 following broader vision: "Working together to achieve smart practices for a positive legacy".
 The Strategy consists of three core sections; sustainable governance, sustainable environment and sustainable community.
 These three core sections are further refined into chapters exploring topics of administrative governance, environmental protection and management, and community wellbeing.
-The actions relevant to this study include: Support the inclusion of cycleways in new development areas.
-Increase cycleway linkages throughout the LGA.
-Implement &amp; review Council's Plans of Management for key parks &amp; reserves.
-Sustainability Strategy, Campbelltown City Council, 2015
+The actions relevant to this study include: > Support the inclusion of cycleways in new development areas.
+Increase cycleway linkages throughout the LGA. > Implement & review Council's Plans of Management for key parks & reserves.